 The Georgia Tech Institute Fellowship (GTIF) is Georgia Tech's most prestigious fellowship for graduate students, awarded to a small, select number of President's Fellowship (PF) holders.
 It is intended to aid departments in making competitive offers to the most highly sought U.S. or permanent resident doctoral applicants.

 The GTIF supplements an assistantship or other fellowship already held by the student.
 Beginning in fall 2017, the GTIF provides an additional $1,000 per term beyond the amount the student would receive in from a PF.
 Graduate programs nominate students to receive the GTIF, which is awarded on a campuswide, competitive basis.
 It is renewable for up to three additional academic years, based on the major school’s evaluation of the student’s academic performance, research potential, and progress toward the doctoral degree.

 GTIF recipients are selected and renewals are approved by the college(s)/schools/academic departments, and disbursements are administered by the Office of Scholarships and Financial Aid.
-The program is coordinated in the Office of Graduate Studies, under the direction of the Office of the Vice Provost for Graduate Education and Faculty Development.
+The program is coordinated in the Office of Graduate Education, under the direction of the Office of the Vice Provost for Graduate and Postdoctoral Education.

 Students offered GTIFs must meet the following criteria:

 - Must be an applicant of a Tech doctoral program (not an applicant for a master's program who declares doctoral intentions, unless that is the only way the student without a master's degree may be admitted to that program).